-We are accepting proposals for panels and workshops for this year’s Conference and Mentoring Project (CAMP) in Oregon, and we’re extending the deadline to Friday, Feb.
-2.
+We are accepting proposals for panels and workshops for this year’s Conference and Mentoring Project (CAMP), which will be held from Oct.
+12-14 at the Mt.
+Hood Resort in Welches, Oregon.

 CAMP programming is created by and for members—and I know you all have skills and experience that could benefit other members.
 So please share your knowledge by organizing a panel at CAMP!

 Submissions can be entered here and are due by Feb.
 2.

 We’re looking for members to organize a handful of tech training sessions, about 20 topic-focused sessions and one or two half or full-day Friday workshops.
 Sessions can be panels with up to three speakers plus a moderator, or you can lead a session solo.

 Anything and everything!
 To give you some ideas, oft-requested sessions include audio/video/photo editing, strategies for dealing with and reporting sexual harassment and assault, a pitching workshop, beat-specific panels, tips for mid-career journalists, journalism ethics, etc.